Yari-Carelli/Hangman/README.md

 There are two possibilities: the letter is either in the word or not.
 If the letter is in the secret word, check wheter the player has guessed all the letters and won the game.
 If the letter is not in the secret word, check whether the hanging man is complete and the player has lost.
 Once the player has won or lost, the program asks them if they want to play again with a new secret word.
 If the player doesn't want to play again, the program ends.
 Otherwise, the program continues and thinks up a new secret word.
 The player doesn't guess a letter just once; they keep guessing letters until they win or lose.
 The dashed arrows in the flowchart show the player can guess again.
 What if the player guesses the same letter again?
 Rather than counting this letter again, allow them to guess a different letter.
-If the player guesses the same letter twice, the flowchart leads back to the 'Guess a letter' box.
+If the player guesses the same letter twice, the flowchart leads back to the **Guess a letter** box.
+The player needs to know how they are doing in the game.
+The program should show them the hanging man drawing and the secret word (with blanks for the letters they haven't guessed yet).
+These visuals will let them see how close they are to winning or losing the game.
+This information is updated every time the player guesses a letter.
+I have added a **Show drawing and blanks to player** box to offer the player feedback.
+This flowchart completely maps out the order of everything that can happen in the Hangman game, and it helped me remember everything I needed to code.
 <img src="assets/images/hangman_flowchart.png" width="500">

 <br>